 If you’re new to technology sales in the small business segment, you may be tempted to think that reaching its decision-makers is pretty simple.
 It can be, but not so fast.

-While selling to small business decision makers can be a lot simpler than technology sales in a Fortune 500 environment, the fragmentation among small businesses means that you need to have a well thought-out game plan to avoid wasting time and resources.
+While selling to small business decision-makers can be much simpler than technology sales in a Fortune 500 environment, the fragmentation among small businesses means you need to have a well-thought-out game plan to avoid wasting time and resources.

 With that in mind, here are three tips for succeeding in this space:

 Focus on Selling a High-Trust, Long-Term Relationship.
-While both online advertising and traditional print advertising can reach certain kinds of small business decision makers, success with technology sales is usually more about selling a high-trust, long-term relationship.
-As a result, traditional offline networking through organizations, targeted trade shows, and seminars tend to reach the desired small business decision maker earlier on in the sales cycle, which leads to a much less price-sensitive buyer, and much more value-conscious buyer.
+While both online and traditional print advertising can reach certain small business decision-makers, success with technology sales is usually more about selling a high-trust, long-term relationship.
+As a result, traditional offline networking through organizations, targeted trade shows, and seminars tend to reach the desired small business decision-maker earlier in the sales cycle, leading to a much less price-sensitive buyer and a much more value-conscious buyer.

 Avoid a One-Size-Fits-None Approach.
 As mentioned earlier, small business is definitely not homogeneous.
 Most small business segments are highly fragmented.
-Unless you're in a Fortune 500 company with a multi-7- or 8-figure annual marketing budget (or more), small business is too broad of a target to reach with a single strategy.
-Most IT companies get much better marketing- and technology sales-results by focusing on one subset of the small business market at a time, such as small businesses with 10 to 50 PCs, or a vertical market such as legal, hospitality, or health care.
+Small business is too broad of a target to reach with a single strategy unless you're in a Fortune 500 company with a multi-7- or 8-figure annual marketing budget (or more).
+Most IT companies get much better marketing and technology sales results by focusing on one subset of the small business market at a time, such as small businesses with 10 to 50 PCs, or a vertical market such as legal, hospitality, or healthcare.

-Regardless of whether you’ve been selling to small businesses for years, or you’re just getting started, use these three tips to make sure that you’re allocating your time and resources wisely.
+Regardless of whether you’ve been selling to small businesses for years or just getting started, use these three tips to ensure you’re allocating your time and resources wisely.

 Creative Commons Image Source: flickr stu_spivack